Dew (film): Release and reception

 Dew was released on 31 October 2019.
 It received muted responses, placing sixth at the box office over its opening weekend, during which it earned 4.42 million baht.
 By the end of its theatrical run following the weekend of 21–24 November, it had earned 10.14 million baht.

 Critical opinion about the film was mostly reserved.
 Many reviewers thought the screenplay in the second half was lacking, and failed to convince the audience to believe in the supernatural elements, which seemed forced.
 News website The Momentum's reviewer noted, "The film has to try very hard to convince others that this is actually Dew in Liu's body.
 It has to try very hard to make the audience believe that Liu and Pob's love is real.
 It ends up alternating between 'the two of us against the world' and 'selfish lovers running away together'."
 Mano Vanawearusit, writing for IT/lifestyle website Beartai, noted that the film was held back by the creative choices taken in adapting the source material.
 By placing the gay relationship in the first half, the story lost steam in the second as it was reduced to repeating the forbidden love theme in a less sympathetic context.

 On the other hand, Mano and other reviewers commended the cast's strong acting, which helped carry the film despite the awkward storytelling.
 Prawit Taengaksorn, writing for news website The Standard, praised Sukollawat and Sadanont in particular, noting that Sukollawat "sympathetically conveyed a man burdened by a past that has never faded from his mind", and that Sadanont's young Pob, "beneath the stoic exterior, allowed us to sense the fragility of the character".
 Reviewers also liked the first segment, finding that, while not offering much originality, it delicately pictured the characters' forbidden romance amid the rural 1990s setting.
-The Momentum's reviewer called it "extremely beautiful, extremely painful", and Prawit noted that how this was aided by "the production design and cinematography that conjured up an imaginary northern town so dreamily".
+The Momentum's reviewer called it "extremely beautiful, extremely painful", and Prawit noted that this was aided by "the production design and cinematography that conjured up an imaginary northern town so dreamily".

 Dew received nine nominations at the 28th Bangkok Critics Assembly Awards, held for Thai films released in 2019, and won in two categories: Best Actor for Sadanont, and Best Supporting Actor for Pawat.
 Sadanont also won the Best Actor category at the 29th Suphannahong National Film Awards, which combined the 2019 and 2020 seasons due to the COVID-19 pandemic; the film received six other nominations at the event.